Leslie Knope: Season 1

-Season two
+Season 2

 Leslie seems to move on from her romantic interest in Mark and begins dating police officer Dave Sanderson (Louis C.K.).
 She also begins taking charge and gains a lot of confidence.
 Also, more of her relationships with her coworkers are shown.
 Towards the end of the season, Dave, who is enlisted in the U.S. Army Reserve, is called into active duty in San Diego, where he does custodial work.
 Dave asks Leslie to move with him to San Diego, and although she considers it, she ultimately declines because she loves her work and Pawnee too much to leave, and they part ways amicably.
 She then dates an old lawyer friend of Ann's named Justin (Justin Theroux).
 Although Justin seems to be a perfect boyfriend and has many interesting stories, Leslie soon realizes that stories are all Justin cares about.
 After he reunites Leslie's mother with an old flame over Leslie's constant protests, she breaks up with him, realizing that Justin cares more about the reunion story that he could potentially tell than he does about her.
 At the end of the season, Leslie and the rest of the department get a visit from two state auditors, Ben Wyatt (Adam Scott) and Chris Traeger (Rob Lowe), who shut down the government due to Pawnee's crippling financial problems.
-Leslie and Ben have an antagonistic relationship at first, but soon develop a mutual respect for each other.
+Leslie and Ben have an antagonistic relationship at first but soon develop a mutual respect for each other.

-Season three
+Season 3

 In this season, Leslie works on the Harvest Festival in hopes of bringing money to Pawnee.
 She and Ben are no longer at odds and develop a friendly working relationship, complicated by romantic feelings.
-However, their budding relationship is threatened by Chris' inter-office dating rules, and they attempt to keep their romance under wraps, despite telling Ann, Ron, Leslie's mother, and a maintenance worker at the memorial service for Lil' Sebastian, Pawnee's beloved, recently deceased "mini-horse".
+However, their budding relationship is threatened by Chris' inter-office dating rules, and they attempt to keep their romance under wraps, despite telling Ann, Ron, Leslie's mother, and a maintenance worker at the memorial service for Lil' Sebastian, Pawnee's beloved, recently deceased miniature horse.
 In the season finale, Leslie is approached by a group of people who look for talent in government with the potential for political careers.
 They tell Leslie that they believe she has the potential to become a member of the city council or even the mayor.